On-Call Nurse, Weekday Nights

 Contributing to Team Success – Actively participating as a member of a team to move the team toward the completion of goals.

-The On Call RN is expected to participate in appropriate continuing education as may be requested and/or required.
+The On Call RN is expected to complete the established orientation program and participate in appropriate continuing education as may be requested and/or required.
 In addition, the On Call RN expected to accept personal responsibility for other educational activities to enhance job-related skills and abilities.
-The On Call RN must complete the appropriate Hospice Orientation Training (HOP) sessions designated as determined by their supervisor.